colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 "The difference between proficient and advanced," Marcus explained, "is whether the system learns from its own governance events.
 At 4/5, we catch issues and fix them.
 At 5/5, the system recognizes patterns and adapts policies proactively."

-James had been analyzing the Week 11 governance data.
+Jamie had been analyzing the Week 11 governance data.
 "We processed 847 HITL escalations last week.
 Most followed predictable patterns—medication timing, dosage confirmations, routine clinical checks.
 The outcomes were also predictable: 94% were confirmed as the agent recommended."

 "That's a lot of human time spent confirming what the system already knew," Sarah observed.